a10g/a10g.github.io/src/content/fortune.md

 [Fortune](http://fortune.a10g.com) is a public web service serving fortunes via simple REST API.

-The web service is available at http://fortune.a10g.com.
+The web service is available at <http://fortune.a10g.com>.
-Source code is available at https://github.com/a10g/qsrv.
+Source code for the server component is available at <https://github.com/a10g/qsrv>.

 ## Project Summary
 Fortune is a web service in the tradition of the Unix fortune(6) program.
 It serves random fortunes assembled from traditional Unix/Linux fortune files and new collections assembled by the project.
 Fortune aims to be the definitive source for quotes, fortunes, one-liners, and tips-n-tricks on-demand.